DRAGONFLY FARMS CSA

 Become a part of Community Supported Agriculture (CSA)

-By joining the Dragonfly Farms CSA, members directly support local agriculture and contribute
+By joining our CSA, members directly support local agriculture,

-At Dragonfly Farms, we practice integrated pest management and use natural farming techniques,
+At Dragonfly Farms, we practice natural farming, crop rotation, companion planting,

-grow an abundance of flowers to encourage pollination, and use a compost tea on our fruit and vegetables.
+employ row cover, grow an abundance of flowers to encourage pollination,

-use natural plant-based fertilizers, and use rain recovery to conserve water.
+and use a rain recovery system to conserve water.

 Dragonfly Local and Fresh CSA